Taiwan High Speed Rail: Financial and loan

 In cumulative figures, until July 2008, depreciation and interest were equal to 95% of THSRC's accumulated debt.
 Both THSRC and a September 2009 government report identified an unreasonable financial structure and the resulting high interest rates and high depreciation charges as the main causes of negative financial performance, while the government assessed THSRC to have performed well in its core business, as measured by earnings before interest, taxes, depreciation and amortization (EBITDA).
 To reduce its interest load, THSRC sought to revise its loan structure in 2008 and again in 2009.
 To reduce depreciation costs by increasing the amortization time, THSRC requested an extension of its 35-year concession period.

 By the summer of 2009, THSRC's cumulative losses were equivalent to two-thirds of its equity capital.
-In response to global financial crisis and domestic economic recession, THSRC proposed to increase income and reduce expenditures in several aspects in the hope of raising operation performances.
+In response to the 2008 financial crisis and the Great Recession, THSRC proposed to increase income and reduce expenditures in several aspects in the hope of raising operation performances.
 In February 2009, THSRC announced to adjust train frequency, cut down salary payment by 10~20% among management level, and measured to expand fare promotion to stimulate ridership.

 While the media questioned whether the planned construction of three more intermediate stations and the extension to Nangang would be postponed, THSRC published press release on 28 September 2009, stating that the company will comply with "Taiwan High Speed.
 Rail Construction and Operation Contract", and the construction project of 3 intermediate stations, namely Miaoli, Changhua and Yunlin will be initiated in July 2012, and is scheduled to start its operation from 2015.
 By the time of completion, there will be a total of 12 stations along the THSRC operation route.
 The company was put under new management in September 2009 with the aim of turning around the company's finances with government help in arranging refinancing of the loans.

 The government took majority control of the company after the election of its new board on 10 November 2009.
 In January 2010, when accumulated losses already exceeded NT$70 billion, THSRC signed a government-guaranteed refinancing deal in which eight government-dominated banks provided NT$382 billion at lower interest rates and longer maturity.
 The government also approved the company's new variable depreciation charge.